Ascend/pytorch/docs/en/PyTorch Network Model Porting and Training Guide/PyTorch Network Model Porting and Training Guide.md

 The details are as follows:

 -   The native  **torch.transpose\(x, 1, 2\).contiguous\(\)**  uses the view operator transpose, which produced non-contiguous tensors.
-For example, the copy bottleneck described in the  [copy bottleneck optimization](#training-performance-optimizationmd)  uses  **channel\_shuffle\_index\_select**  to replace the framework operator with the compute operator when the semantics is the same, reducing the time consumption.
+For example, the copy bottleneck described in the [Copy Bottleneck Optimization](#copy-bottleneck-optimization)  uses  **channel\_shuffle\_index\_select**  to replace the framework operator with the compute operator when the semantics is the same, reducing the time consumption.
 -   ShuffleNet V2 contains a large number of chunk operations, and chunk operations are framework operators in PyTorch.
 As a result, a tensor is split into several non-contiguous tensors of the same length.
 The operation of converting non-contiguous tensors to contiguous tensors takes a long time.
 Therefore, the compute operator is used to eliminate non-contiguous tensors.
-For details, see the copy bottleneck described in the  [copy bottleneck optimization](#training-performance-optimizationmd)
+For details, see the copy bottleneck described in the [Copy Bottleneck Optimization](#copy-bottleneck-optimization)
 -   During operator adaptation, the output format is specified as the input format by default.
 However, Concat does not support the 5HD format whose C dimension is not an integral multiple of 16, so it converts the format into 4D for processing.
 In addition, the Concat is followed by the GatherV2 operator, which supports only the 4D format.
 Therefore, the data format conversion process is 5HD \> 4D \> Concat \> 5HD \> 4D \> GatherV2 \> 5HD.
 The solution is to modify the Concat output format.
 When the output format is not an integer multiple of 16, the specified output format is 4D.
 After the optimization, the data format conversion process is 5HD \> 4D \> Concat \> GatherV2 \> 5HD.
 For details about the method for ShuffleNet, see line 121 in  **pytorch/aten/src/ATen/native/npu/CatKernelNpu.cpp**.
--   Set the weight initialization format to avoid repeated transdata during calculation, for example, the framework bottleneck described in the  [copy bottleneck optimization](#training-performance-optimizationmd).
+-   Set the weight initialization format to avoid repeated transdata during calculation, for example, the framework bottleneck described in the [Copy Bottleneck Optimization](#copy-bottleneck-optimization).
 -   The output format of the DWCONV weight is rectified to avoid the unnecessary conversion from 5HD to 4D.

 ##### Entire Network Check